nomadflamingo/weather-api/README.md

 ## Environment Variables

-To run the app correctly, you must create a `.env` file in the project root.
+To run the app correctly, you must provide environment variables for the project.
 Below are the variables you need:

 ### Weather API (required)